A Little School With Big Ideas

 Inclusive and accessible, with children at the centre

 Our curriculum is design to be inclusive and accessible with children at the centre.
 We differentiate our curriculum to ensure that all children are included, and all children can access learning.
+We use everything at our disposal to ensure that any barriers to learning are reduced as much as possible, including the use of Makaton across the school, technology such as visualisers, iPads and interactive touch screens.
+We pride ourselves on both our staff and our children's inclusive attitudes, belief in equality and mutual respect of all, regardless of differences.

 The Early Years Foundation Stage and National Curriculum